-The vehicle emission data is provided by the test center in Wolfsburg in the form of test reports summarized in a "Vehicle Book".
-The Vehicle Book is a compilation of all of the technical data and test results that are required by regulation in the US.
-Prior to submittal to EEO and upon receipt of a Vehicle Book, as series of quality checks are conducted on the data to confirm accuracy and enhance accountability.
+The group is the primary contact for the regulatory agencies and prepares the submittals required for vehicle certification and compliance prior to it being available for sale in the US.
+This process starts with the receipt of a product's "Vehicle Book" from the ET departments in Germany.
+The Vehicle Book is a compilation of all of the technical data and test results that are required by regulation in the US for vehicle certification.
+Upon receipt of a Vehicle Book, a series of quality checks are conducted on the data to confirm completeness and rationality.